 The Molecular Mover

 Last month, in Part Five of this series, we explored the Dopamine-serotonin-metabolism connection and even did some forest bathing.
-Now it is March and we're staying in the realm of the tiny, which might feel a little strange if you're coming from a movement/anatomy background.
+Here in Part Six we remain in the realm of the tiny, which might feel a little strange if you're coming from a movement/anatomy background.

 It's understandable that movers tend to feel most comfortable at the arms and legs kind of size scale, but we're going to continue with a view into metabolism and that means staying in the realm of the cells.